 - (a) Where a General Foreman or a Foreman has been designated by the employer to supervise Bricklayers, that person shall be a Journeyman Member in good standing of the Union.
 Where General Foreman and Foremen are employed, orders shall be given in the following sequence; General Foreman to Foreman, Foreman to Journeyman.
-All instructions to Members shall be given by the Bricklayer Foreman. - (b) If a qualified Journeyman Member of the Local Union is not available, then qualified Journeyman Travel Card Members may be appointed as Foremen upon the Local's approval.

-- (c) The wages for a Foreman shall not be less than four dollars (\$4.00) per hour, above the regular journeyman's wage rate.
-The wages for a General Foreman supervising a minimum of two working foremen shall be not less than six dollars (\$6.00) above the regular Journeyman's wage rate. - (d) Foremen and General Foremen who are Industrial Construction Crew Supervisor (ICCS) designated will be paid an additional premium of one dollar and fifty cents (\$1.50) per hour worked.
-This premium will be paid on the basis of hours worked.
+All instructions to Members shall be given by the Bricklayer Foreman. - (b) If a qualified Journeyman Member of the Local Union is not available, then qualified Journeyman Travel Card Members may be appointed as Foremen upon the Local's approval. - (c) The wages for a Foreman shall not be less than four dollars (\$4.00) per hour, above the journeyman's net rate.
+The wages for a General Foreman supervising a minimum of two working foremen shall be not less than six dollars (\$6.00) above the Journeyman's net rate. - (d) Foremen and General Foremen who are Industrial Construction Crew Supervisor (ICCS) designated will be paid an additional premium of one dollar and fifty cents (\$1.50) per hour worked.
+This premium will be paid on the basis of hours worked. - (e) A member employed as a Senior QC must be a Journeyman and maintain a current API 936 certification.
+They will be paid not less than six dollars (\$6.00) per hour above the Journeyman's net rate. - (f) A member employed as a Junior QC must maintain a current API 936 certification.
+This classification will generally be employed as a field inspector and not be required to fill out formal inspection reports.
+They will be paid not less than four dollars (\$4.00) per hour above their net rate.